rohan-d3v/CSAv1/README.md

 Thank you to Aaron Neyer for help with understanding rails database backend Implementation.
 He was my senior and I have worked with him in the past to implement rails front end applications

+- Front End/UI, client side integration: Elizabeth
+- Server Interface/Backend, admin features, login/user access: Rohan

-UI, Calculator, Notes: Elizabeth
+- Calculator, Notes: Elizabeth
-Backend, admin features, login/user access, Webchat: Rohan
+- Webchat: Rohan
-Forum: Sasha
+- Forum: Sasha
-Amazon Alexa App: Ashley
+- Amazon Alexa App: Ashley

 Usage instructions
  1) Yigit (yxk38) now has access to admin functions, all buttons should be available.